 The Chick & Sophie Major Memorial Scholarship Duck Calling Contest is open to any high school senior in the United States who can call ducks.
 During its 38-year history, the renowned contest has awarded more than $60,000 in scholarships to young duck callers attending 32 different colleges and universities in 13 different states.
 The competition will be held on November 25 at 11:00 a.m.
 The [...]
 More

-Car crashes are the #1 killer of teens in America.
-Create Real Impact wants you to create and promote innovative and effective SOLUTIONS to the deadly epidemic of reckless and distracted driving.
+Car crashes are the number one killer of young people in America.
+Create Real Impact wants you to create and promote innovative and effective solutions to the deadly epidemic of reckless and distracted driving.
 Entries are accepted in four formats (writing, art, music, and video).
-There are a total of 9 awards, ranging from $500 to $1500.
-The focus is on solutions to reckless and distracted driving.
-While [...]
+There are a total of 10 awards, ranging from $500 to $1500.
+The contest is open to students (ages 14-22) enrolled in [...]
 More

 Welcome to the International Science and Essay Contest.
 This contest is open to any student in grades 9-12 interested in science and writing.